Necessary Condition for Near Optimal Control of Linear Forward-backward Stochastic Differential Equations: Introduction

 \section{Introduction}

-Due to the nature of uncertainty, solutions to a forward stochastic system governed by Itô-based \textit{stochastic differential equations} (SDE, for short) need to be non-anticipative.
-The equation for a conventional Itô SDE can be naturally solved in a forward-looking way by starting with the initial state.
+Due to the nature of uncertainty, solutions to a forward stochastic system governed by Itô-based \textit{stochastic differential equations} (SDEs in short) need to be non-anticipative.
+The equation for a conventional Itô SDEs can be naturally solved in a forward-looking way by starting with the initial state.
 In some financial engineering problems, however, it is inherent that some terminal states are specified and one must consider a stochastic dynamic system in a backward fashion.
 For example, one needs to determine the option price with a given terminal payoff (as a random variable on the underlying asset).
-This results in a \textit{backward stochastic differential equation} (BSDE, for short) with a terminal condition.
+This results in a \textit{backward stochastic differential equations} (BSDEs in short) with a terminal condition.
 This theory can be traced back to Bismut \cite{B} who studied linear BSDEs motivated by stochastic control problems, and Pardoux and Peng \cite{PP} who proved the well-posedness for nonlinear BSDEs.
 Since then, BSDEs have been extensively studied and used in the areas of applied probability and optimal stochastic controls, particularly in financial engineering.
-Moreover, initiated by Antonelli \cite{A}, \textit{ forward-backward stochastic differential equations} (FBSDEs, for short) have also been investigated systematically.
-For instance, Ma, Protter and Yong \cite{MPY} established the four-step-scheme, Hu and Peng \cite{HP} and Yong \cite{Y1997} developed the method of continuation, Huang, Li and Wang \cite {HLW,HLW1} analyzed partial information control problems using FBSDEs, Lim and Zhou \cite{LZ} formulated and solved backward linear-quadratic controls, and Yong \cite{Y,Y2010} further considered coupled FBSDEs with mixed initial-terminal conditions.
+Moreover, initiated by Antonelli \cite{A}, \textit{ forward-backward stochastic differential equations} (FBSDEs in short) have also been investigated systematically.
+For instance, Ma, Protter and Yong \cite{MPY} established the four-step-scheme, Pardoux and Tang \cite{PT}, Hu and Peng \cite{HP} , Peng and Wu \cite{PW} and Yong \cite{Y1997} developed the method of continuation, Huang, Li and Wang \cite{HLW,HLW1} analyzed partial information control problems using FBSDEs, Lim and Zhou \cite{LZ} formulated and solved backward linear-quadratic controls, and Yong \cite {Y,Y2010} further considered coupled FBSDEs with mixed initial-terminal conditions.
+See also relevant work by Wu \cite{W, W1, WY}, more references therein.